rwblickhan/11ty-rwblickhan.org/quotes.md

 - Alan Jacobs, "DNA", *Snakes and Ladders*

+> It had always rained in western Oregon, but now it rained ceaselessly, steadily, tepidly.
+It was like living in a downpour of warm soup, forever.

+- Ursula K. Le Guin, Ch.
+3, *The Lathe of Heaven*, pg.
+27

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.